About Jason Boog

 Simon & Schuster’s Touchstone imprint published Born Reading: Bringing Up Bookworms in a Digital Age, my handbook about how to raise kids who love to read.

-My work has appeared in The Believer, Salon, NPR Books, The Los Angeles Review of Books, Peace Corps Writers and other outlets.
-I am the director of the story investigation department at True Pictures.
+My work has appeared in The Believer, The Awl, Salon, NPR Books, The Los Angeles Review of Books, Peace Corps Writers and other outlets.
+I am the West Coast correspondent for Publishers Weekly.

 After graduating from the University of Michigan, I spent two years teaching youth groups in Peace Corps Guatemala.
 Moving to New York City, I worked as an investigative reporter at Judicial Reports and a publishing blogger for Know More Media.